-The fair values of the Pension Plan assets at June 30, 2011 by asset category are as follows:
+The fair values of the Pension Plan assets at June 30, 2012 and 2011 by asset category are as follows:

-2011 2010
+2012 2011

 Investments:

 Separate accounts:

-Cash equivalents \$ 32,785 14,800
+Cash and cash equivalents \$ 156,836 32,785

-Mutual funds - large cap equities 10,451,737 8,920,502
+Mutual fund - equity 10,579,403 10,451,737

-Mutual funds - bonds 6,713,123 6,593,022
+Mutual fund - fixed income 7,039,581 6,713,123

-Total \$ 17,197,645 15,528,324
+Total \$ 17,775,820 17,197,645

-The Pension Plan's contract with the Metropolitan Life Insurance Company is funded by two MetLife separate accounts.
-The separate accounts invest in the MetLife Large Cap Core Index and the MetLife Core Bond Index, respectively.
+The Pension Plan's contract with the Metropolitan Life Insurance Company is funded by nine separate accounts.
+The separate accounts invest in mutual funds with a focus on equity and fixed income securities.
 The value of the contract is dependent on the values of the units of the separate accounts funding the contract.
 The fair value of the separate accounts is determined based on daily unit net asset value (NAV), primarily using quoted market prices of the underlying securities (or similar securities).
 The underlying investments of the separate accounts are stated at fair value as determined by quoted market prices in an active market or when not available quoted market prices in an inactive market.
-The remaining component of the contract includes an interest bearing cash account used by the Pension Plan to flow through funds from the separate accounts discussed above to pay the guaranteed monthly benefit payments to retirees.
+The remaining component of the contract includes an interest bearing cash account used by the Pension Plan to flow through funds from the separate accounts to pay the guaranteed monthly benefit payments to retirees.

-The Pension Plan assets are managed in balanced portfolio comprised of two major components: an equity portion and a fixed income portion.
 The expected role of the Pension Plan equity investments is to maximize the long-term real growth of assets, while the role of fixed income investments is to generate current income, provide for more stable returns and provide some protection against a prolonged decline in the fair value of equity investments.

-The asset allocation for the Pension Plan at June 30, 2011 and 2010 and the target allocation for fiscal year 2012 by asset category are as follows:
+The asset allocation for the Pension Plan at June 30, 2012 and 2011 and the target allocation for fiscal year 2013 by asset category are as follows:

-Target allocation Percentage of plan assets at year end 2012 2011 2010 Equity securities Fixed income securities 60.0% 40.0 60.9% 39.1 57.5% 42.5 Total 100.0% 100.0% 100.0%
+Target allocation Percentage of plan assets at year end

+2013 2011

+Mutual fund - equity 60.0% 60.4% 60.9%

+Mutual fund - fixed income 40.0 39.6 39.1

+Total 100.0% 100.0% 100.0%